 Offer your teen a way to keep the clutter and mess to a minimum, and they will find their space much more enjoyable.
+(And much less conflict for you!)
 Plastic bins or baskets can go a long way to corralling school papers, makeup and jewelry, and knick knacks.
 Use drawstring bags, hooks attached to the walls or inside closets, or boxes under the bed for hobby items.
 Make sure they have plenty of hangars so they never have that excuse.
 If they absolutely cannot find it in their hearts to hang up their own clothes, consider installing a closet system with shelves to place their folded clothes on.
 Better than the floor!

 Make the bed a star.